-About the ocean
+Key Facts About the Ocean

-Of the Earth's oxygen
+of the Earth's oxygen

-Of all CO2 emissions
+of all CO2 emissions

-Of the additional heat generated from those emissions
+of the additional heat generated from those emissions

-Of the Earth's surface
+of the Earth's surface

-Biosphere on the Planet
+biosphere on the Planet

 Home to 50-80%

-Of all life on Earth
+of all life on Earth

-Challenges and threats
+Challenges and Threats

 Our ocean is in trouble.
 Once considered vast and inexhaustible, today it faces threats and limits to growth that were not even imagined a decade ago.